-The Arabian Fat-Tailed Scorpion is competing with the Deathstalker for the title of most dangerous scorpion.
+Descriptive Info: The Arabian fat-tailed scorpion is competing with the deathstalker for the title of most dangerous scorpion.
 Though I don't know who would win in a bug vs. bug battle, I do know that it would be a close one.

 A sting from these lethal scorpions can cause a number of terrible symptoms, including seizures, unconsciousness, and hypertension.

 Like the previous two scorpions mentioned on this page, the people who are most in danger of dying from its sting are young children and people with heart problems.
 Stings are rarely fatal because most victims are able to receive the anti-venom in time.
 However, if victims haven’t seen medical attention within seven hours of being stung, the likelihood of death increases significantly.

 Many people have confused the Arabian fat-tailed with the black fat-tailed, claiming that they are the same species.
 While they do look quite similar, according to scientists they are two distinct species.
 One of the major differences between them is that the Arabian has larger pincers.

 4. Yellow Fat-Tailed Scorpion